 The ETD initiates and manages projects with its own resources or through its Committees and Working Groups.
 Work is conducted in cooperation with other IFCC units and with relevant national and international organizations.
 The ETD ensures that each of its Committees and WGs are functioning under clear terms of reference together with an agreed upon schedule of activity.
 The ETD-EC will assist in the development of the project proposals, and will undertake an annual review of progress as well as review and approve any documents that result from the work.
 Project applications should be made on the ETD Project Proposal Form (available here).

-At the time of publication of this webpage, the proposed ETD Committees have not been formally ratified by the IFCC Executive Board and are therefore not listed yet.
+At the time of publication of this webpage, other ETD Committees are still developing and are therefore not listed yet.

 At the time of publication of this webpage, the proposed ETD Working groups have not been formally ratified by the IFCC Executive Board and are therefore not listed yet.